Due before the start of lecture on March 3, 2026.

 Given the following array:

-If the array were sorted using selection sort, what would the array look like after the third pass of the algorithm (i.e., after the third time that the algorithm performs a pass or partial pass through the elements of the array)?
+If the array were sorted using selection sort, what would the array look like after the second pass of the algorithm (i.e., after the second time that the algorithm performs a pass or partial pass through the elements of the array)?

 If the array were sorted using insertion sort, what would the array look like after the fourth iteration of the outer loop of the algorithm?